open-mmlab/mmyolo/docs/en/user_guides/config.md

 Users can attach hooks to training, validation, and testing loops to insert some operations during running.
 There are two different hook fields, one is `default_hooks` and the other is `custom_hooks`.

-`default_hooks` is a dict of hook configs. `default_hooks` are the hooks that must required at runtime.
+`default_hooks` is a dict of hook configs for the hooks that must be required at the runtime.
 They have default priority which should not be modified.
 If not set, runner will use the default values.
 To disable a default hook, users can set its config to `None`.

 ```python
 default_hooks = dict(